SetTrend/MVVM-Test/readme.md

 <br/>

-Actors are maintained in a separate Window:
+The list of actors is maintained in a separate Window:
 ![Actor Window](.docs/ActorsWindow.png)

 Same rules apply here: All commands related to an actor are found below the input form while alle commands related to the whole list of actors of a film are found at the bottom of the window.